hirwajeaneric/cargo-logistics/README.md

 5. **The system should provide a ***pop-up*** signing form**: The system should display a popup form when ever the a user clicks on the signup button in the upper-right corner of the page.
 6. **The system should provide a ***pop-up*** login form**: The system should display a popup login form whenever the login button is clicked on in the upper-right corner of the page.
 7. **When ever the user has successfully loged in the system, the user login and signing buttons will be changed**: When ever a user successfully logs in the system.
 The login button will be holding the user's name and then the signing button will be changing to logout button.
-8. **When ever a user has successfully created an account, they will be immediately redirected to the landing page of the system but loged in.**
+8. **When ever a user has successfully created an account, they should be immediately redirected to the landing page of the system but loged in.**
-9. **WHen the user
+9. **The user account on the system should hold user data and his history**: The user account should contain details such as:
+	* Credentials like: Username, full names, national id number, email address, phone number and othes.
+	* Information related to the cargo he sent.
+	* Progress of the cargo transportation
+	* Commands or buttons that allow the user to logout and modify their account.
+10. **The system should provide a form a user will be using to fill in a transfer request**: When ever a user clicks on the transfer button on the navigation bar, they should be presented with a multi-steps form to fill in all required information to make the transfer request complete.
+	* These steps are as follow:
+		* User information:
+			- First name
+			- Last name
+			- Gender
+			- Email address
+			- Phone number
+			- Date of birth
+		* User/Cargo Location: